mpwalsh8/wpgform/readme.txt

 * __suffix__:  Append a character string to the end of each form label.
 This can also be accomplished using CSS, refer to the CSS section.
 * __title__:  By default Google Forms have title wrapped in a &lt;h1&gt; tag.
 If you do not want to include this form title as part of the form, add `title='off'` to your shortcode usage.
 The &lt;h1&gt; content is removed from the form.
 * __maph1h2__:  By default Google Forms have title wrapped in a &lt;h1&gt; tag.
 If you want the form title but not as an &lt;h1&gt; element, add `maph1h2='on'` to your shortcode usage.
 The &lt;h1&gt; elements will be mapped to &lt;h2&gt; elements.
 The CSS class attributes remain unchanged.
-* __email__:  Notify the site's WordPress administrator that a form has been submitted by setting the __email__ attribute to __on__.
-This will result in an email being sent to the blog administrator letting them know a form was submitted with the URL of the form along with the date and time of submission.
+* __email__:  Notify the site's WordPress administrator (or sendto email address) that a form has been submitted by setting the __email__ attribute to __on__.
+This will result in an email being sent to the blog administrator (or sendto email address) letting them know a form was submitted with the URL of the form along with the date and time of submission.
+* __sendto__:  Notify the "sendto" email address that a form has been submitted by setting the __email__ attribute to __on__.
+This will result in an email being sent to the "sendto" letting them know a form was submitted with the URL of the form along with the date and time of submission.
+The email message will always be sent to the blog administrator via Bcc.

 `[gform form='https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0' confirm='http://www.example.com/thankyou/' style='ajax' class='mygform' legal='off' prefix='mygform-' br='on' title='on' maph1h2='on' email='on']`